tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

        SELECT *, WEIGHT()*10+docboost AS skey FROM example ORDER BY skey

-   Starting with 2.1.1-beta, you can use subqueries to speed up specific searches, which involve reranking, by postponing hard (slow) calculations as late as possible.
-For example, SELECT id,a\_slow\_expression() AS cond FROM an\_index ORDER BY id ASC, cond DESC LIMIT 100; could be better written as SELECT \* FROM (SELECT id,a\_slow\_expression() AS cond FROM an\_index ORDER BY id ASC LIMIT
+   You can use subqueries to speed up specific searches, which involve reranking, by postponing hard (slow) calculations as late as possible.
+For example, SELECT id,a\_slow\_expression() AS cond FROM an\_index ORDER BY id ASC, cond DESC LIMIT 100; could be better written as SELECT \* FROM (SELECT id,a\_slow\_expression() AS cond FROM an\_index ORDER BY id ASC LIMIT 100) ORDER BY cond DESC; because in the first case the slow expression would be evaluated for the whole set, while in the second one it would be evaluated just for a subset of values.

-   100) ORDER BY cond DESC; because in the f.html case the slow expression would be evaluated for the whole set, while in the second one it would be evaluated just for a subset of values.
+   ORDER BY on a string attribute is supported, with respect for current collation (see `the section called

-   Starting with 2.0.1-beta, ORDER BY on a string attribute is supported, with respect for current collation (see `the section called “Collations” <../collations.html>`__).
+   “Collations” <../collations.md>`__).

-   Starting with 2.0.2-beta, ORDER BY RAND() syntax is supported.
+   ORDER BY RAND() syntax is supported.
 Note that this syntax is actually going to randomize the weight values and then order matches by those randomized weights.

 -  LIMIT clause.
 Both LIMIT N and LIMIT M,N forms are supported.
 Unlike in regular SQL (but like in Sphinx API), an implicit LIMIT 0,20 is